jmetsoma/EEG_MEP_cleaning/README.md

 # EEG_MEP_cleaning
-Simple semi-automated cleaning for (non-evoked) EEG and (evoked) MEPs
+Semi-automated cleaning for (non-evoked) EEG and (evoked) MEPs Instructions are given in ManualEEG and ManualEMG examples scripts are in EEGcleaning_example_EEGlab.m and example_EMGcleaning.m